gabrielgt/EvergineDocs/manual/graphics/textures/textureTypes.md

 The same as the **Texture2D** above, but it contains an array of textures.

 Modern graphics APIs support **texture arrays**, which is an array of textures with the same size and format.
-They are treated as the same _graphic resource_, it also can have **mipmapping** information and can be sampled usind an extra texture coordinate that indicates which array item is needed to be sampled.
+They are treated as the same _graphic resource_, it also can have **mipmapping** information and can be sampled using an extra texture coordinate that indicates which array item is needed to be sampled.

 #### Usage
 They are useful, for example, for creating sprite atlas or animations, which every element of the array containing a frame of the animation or atlas.